PeteAdamBialecki/PeteAdamBialecki.github.io/sql/sql-reporting.md

 - From the actors, truncate names greater than 10 charactor with ... e.g. William Wo...

         SELECT name, SUBSTR(name, 1, 10) || "..."
 AS short_description FROM actors;

+- Count number in a specific genre:

+        SELECT COUNT(genre) FROM movies WHERE genre = "Musical";

+- Average rating:

+        SELECT AVG(rating) FROM reviews WHERE username = "chalkers";

+- Sorting movie IDs by average rating:

+        SELECT movie_id, AVG(rating) FROM reviews GROUP BY movie_id;